Vasundhara-Gondakar/SAR_ADC_verilog_implementation/README.md

 2. If the comparator says the real voltage is "Higher", you guess the middle of the upper half: **192**.
 3. If it says "Lower", you guess the middle of the lower half: **64**.

-This hardware takes exactly 8 clock cycles as it consists of only 1 comparator to play this game and find the 8-bit digital answer.
+The hardware takes exactly n clock cycles  (as it consists of only 1 comparator) to play this game and find the n-bit digital answer.
 Hence, no. of clock cycles required = no. of bits.

 ---